The most bomb proof and weather proof boots that I have ever had. Period!

-1. The boots feel a little smaller than the actual size.
-I order 1/2 size bigger and still feels tight in the front.
+- The boots feel a little smaller than the actual size.
+I ordered 1/2 size bigger and still feels tight in the front.
 I would recommend to try them half size up at least.

-Here is why I took half start off:
+Here is why I took a half star off:

 I felt the sole a little slippery when there is mud and rocks are wet.
 Must of the time I will get a good grip but some times I felt kind of sliding.

-I am not sure at this point if the boots were a good election hiking wise, they are very stiff.
-This make you feel odd sometimes when walking, specially on man made hard surfaces.
+I am not sure at this point if the boots were a good selection hiking wise.
+They are very stiff.
+This make you feel odd sometimes when walking, specially on manmade hard surfaces.
 But the feeling is gone once you are walking on the trail.